Office of International Students & Scholars (ISS)

 To promote international education, ISS will increase educational opportunities and diversify methods of communication to the campus and community.

-· Provide international education seminars and workshops presented in multiple venues and formats such as “In Their Shoes”, intercultural training, First Year Experience and Resident Assistance presentations, cultural immersions, and country specific workshops that anticipate areas of student population growth.
+· Provide international education seminars and workshops presented in multiple venues and formats such as “In Their Shoes”, intercultural training, University Perspectives and Resident Assistance presentations, cultural immersions, and country specific workshops that anticipate areas of student population growth.

 · Actively participate in campus events and professional organizations such as New Faculty Orientation, Welcome Weeks activities, community festivals, Engagement and Retention Committee, NAFSA and NODA leadership